sassoftware/optimization-examples/README.md

 ## Additional Resources

-For more examples see the SAS optimization documentation.
+For more examples see the SAS Optimization documentation.
 The examples in the mpex directory are from the SAS Optimization Examples Book available as part of the SAS documentation here: https://go.documentation.sas.com/doc/en/pgmsascdc/9.4_3.5/ormpex/titlepage.htm